 - the deceased died whilst in custody or otherwise in state detention.

 In many cases, the coroner will not need to hold an inquest, because investigations are made that are able to establish a natural cause of death.
 Those investigations may involve liaising with police, talking to family members, taking statements from those involved in medical care and perhaps ordering a post mortem to be done.
 These inquiries can take time.
 We are able to advise families who would like some guidance as to how the system works.

-Inquests are enquiries into how, when and where someone has died.
-They are a fact finding inquiry conducted by a coroner and for those involved they can be confusing and daunting.
-Inquests are particularly distressing for those who have lost a loved one or who have been involved in a traumatic incident that has led to a death.
+Coroners and their staff generally strive to involve families and to explain how investigations are progressing.
+However, for those involved, the process can be confusing and daunting.
+It can be particularly distressing for those who have lost a loved one or who have been involved in a traumatic incident that has led to a death.